rajbiswas/LLM-from-scratch/README.md

 This repo contains the following projects -
 1. Song Lyric generator
-    a.
-Using Bi-gram next character prediction
+    - Using Bi-gram next character prediction